 - Trevi Fountain.
 The gorgeous Baroque Fontana di Trevi, Rome’s largest and most famous, is a short and history-rich walk away.
 Along the way, you will be tempted to stop at eateries, gelaterias, ancient ruins and boutiques, but keep going and the wonderful water-gushing candid-white sculpture will bedazzle you.

 - Spanish Steps.
 In about ten minutes from Palazzo Barberini, you will reach the Spanish Steps, an important landmark of Rome’s city center.

 - Villa Borghese.
-Head all the way up Via Veneto and take a stroll in Villa Borghese, the gorgeous park once luxury residence of the Borghese clan.
-Fountains, sculptures, gardens, belvedere points and museums make it one of the activity-rich park, great for families also for its children playgrounds and city’s zoo.
+Head all the way up Via Veneto and take a stroll in Villa Borghese, the gorgeous park once the luxury residence of the Borghese clan.
+Fountains, sculptures, gardens, belvedere points and museums make it one of the activity-rich parks, great for families also for its children’s playgrounds and the city’s zoo.

 Where to Eat near Palazzo Barberini

 Being this a busy area in the city center, there is always the risk to stumble on tourist menus and quality.
 Here are some of the best places to eat after your tour of Palazzo Barberini.